KosinskiLab/mosaic/docs/tutorial/installation.rst

 .. _installation-section:

-We recommend creating an installation enviroment for a clean and isolated setup.
-Available options for different use cases are outlined in the tabs below.
+We recommend creating a virtual environment for a clean and isolated setup.

 .. tab-set::

    .. tab-item:: Venv

-      Venv is Python's built-in virtual environment module.
-Venv is a good choice for simpler setups, but does not handle non-Python dependencies.
+      Python's built-in option, suitable for simpler setups.

       .. code-block:: bash